openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/backbones.rst

 3. We need to run the command below to replace the backbone.

-  In this example, we'll replace the classification model using the default EfficientNet with mmdet.ResNet (use Backbone Type).
+  In this example, we'll replace the classification model using the default EfficientNet with mmdet.ResNet.
+  You can use the ``Backbone Type`` in the table output from ``otx find --backbone`` to use a different backbone.

   .. code-block::